 In the famous 1962 interview conducted by director Francois Truffaut, Alfred Hitchcock said, “I didn’t make it (The Skin Game) by choice, and there isn’t much to be said about it.”
 Hitchcock’s clear disdain for the material is palpable throughout the entire film.
 I have to agree with the director; it’s indeed one of his dullest movies.

-The Skin Game is essentially a morality tale.
-The film explores the post–World War I British class system.
-It’s all played as a high-pitched melodrama, with lots of speeches and the kind of unrealistic twists that you can find in a modern daytime TV soap opera.
-Nothing here is particularly interesting.
-More important, the themes of the story got nothing to do with Hitchcock’s universe — it’s just too obvious that this was forced upon Hitchcock.
+The Skin Game explores the post–World War I British class system in an uninteresting, ham-fisted manner.
+It’s all played as a high-pitched melodrama, with lots of speeches and the kind of unrealistic twists that you can find in a modern TV soap opera.
+More important, the themes of the story got nothing to do with Hitchcock’s universe.

 Conclusions & Final Thoughts:

-Even though Hitchcock is the best known film director, there is a good chance that you didn’t even know The Skin Game existed.
+Even though Hitchcock is still the most famous filmmaker in the world, there is a good chance that you didn’t even know The Skin Game existed.
 The movie has been buried beneath a long list of film accomplishments.
 I tried hard and long to find something in the film that could be linked to Hitchcock’s cinema and I kept coming up empty-handed.
 If you are a fan of the director, you want to watch it.
 This is, however, a movie for non-fans — having no expectations will help you enjoy it a bit more.
 In any case, this is Hitchcock at his laziest.
-P.S.
-The film is now available in Lions Gate’s 3-disc DVD box set (R1).
 B&W, 85 minutes, Not Rated.